To Cut Or Not To Cut. To Bulk Or Not To Bulk? That Is The Skinny Fat Question.

 And if you look into the other studies on the subject there’s even more evidence to back this theory up…

-The bottom line is that too much cardio can negatively effect the amount of lean muscle you have.
-And ultimately that’s part of why you have that skinny fat physique.
+The bottom line is that too much cardio may negatively effect your desire to have a lean, badass body.
+And ultimately it’s part of the reason you have a skinny fat physique.

 If you’re in a calorie deficit, then you will lose weight.
 That’s a given.